 Abstract

 There is a strong link between how much nitrate (NO3-N) is leached from fertilized annual crops and the rate of N fertilizer input.
-This leaching-fertilizer relationship, however, is poorly understood and the degree to which soil type, weather, and cropping system influence it is largely unknown.
-We calibrated the APSIM process-based cropping system model using 56 site-years of data sourced from eight field studies that monitored NO3-N leaching from artificial subsurface drainage systems in one year of continuous maize and summed over a 2-year rotation of maize followed by unfertilized soybean (maize-soybean rotation) across six states in the U.S. Midwest.
-We then ran a factorial simulation experiment (20 years x 8 locations x 7 fertilizer rates x 2 cropping systems (continuous maize and maize-soybean rotation)) and fit statistical models to the leaching-fertilizer response.
-A bi-linear model provided the best fit to the relationship between NO3-N leaching load (kg/ha) and N fertilizer rate (kg/ha).
-We found that the cropping system dictated the shape of this relationship, but the site and year determined the magnitude of the leaching.
-Above the model breakpoint, NO3-N leaching per kg N fertilizer input increased by 300% in the 2-year maize-soybean rotation and by 650% in continuous maize.
+However, this leaching-fertilizer relationship is poorly understood and the degree to which soil type, weather, and cropping system influence it is largely unknown.
+We calibrated the APSIM process-based cropping system model using 56 site-years of data sourced from eight field studies across six states in the U.S. Midwest that monitored NO3-N leaching from artificial subsurface drainage systems.
+We then ran a factorial simulation experiment (20 years x 8 locations x 7 fertilizer rates x 2 cropping systems (continuous maize and a 2-year rotation of maize followed by unfertilized soybean (maize-soybean rotation))) and fit statistical models to the leaching-fertilizer response.
+A bi-linear model provided the best fit to the relationship between NO3-N leaching load (kg/ha) (from one year of continuous maize or summed over the 2-year maize-soybean rotation) and N fertilizer rate (kg/ha).
+We found that the cropping system dictated the shape of this model, but the site and year determined the magnitude of the leaching.
+Above the model breakpoint (the point at which the slope changes), NO3-N leaching per kg N fertilizer input increased by 300% in the 2-year maize-soybean rotation and by 650% in continuous maize.
 Moreover, the model breakpoint occurred at only 16% above the average agronomic optimum N rate (AONR) in continuous maize in contrast to 66% in the maize-soybean rotation.
 Rotating maize with soybean, therefore, allows for a greater buffer than continuous maize around overestimating a given field’s AONR without drastically increasing NO3-N leaching.

 Key Words